Add, Audit, Drop and Withdrawal Policies

 Students who withdraw from the college or from selected courses after the refund period may withdraw without a grade penalty up to Last Day to Withdraw Without Grade Penalty listed on the college's Important Dates and Deadlines

-Financial aid recipients should confer with the Office of Scholarships and Student Aid before withdrawing as withdrawing could effect current and/or future eligibility of federal aid.
-For more information on withdrawing and repayment of federal financial aid go to Scholarships and Student Aid.
+Financial aid recipients should confer with the Financial Aid Office before withdrawing as withdrawing could effect current and/or future eligibility of federal aid.
+For more information on withdrawing and repayment of federal financial aid, please visit the Financial Aid page.

 A refund shall not be made except under the following circumstances: